Classes

 Because it extends the

-Base class, it contains all the same attributes.
+Base class, it contains the same attributes.

 diameter: float

-The width of the circle.
+The diameter of the circle.

 radius: float